- Medicare won’t pay for medical marijuana.

 - Renew your marijuana card annually.
 This may require follow-up visits.
 Ask your doctor if there are any other additional steps you’ll need to take.
 Most marijuana cards are registered with the state government.

-- Your doctor can’t prescribe marijuana directly.
+- Your doctor can’t prescribe cannabis products directly.
 Federal law prevents doctors from prescribing substances that are illegal.
-Marijuana remains illegal under federal law.
+Cannabis remains illegal under federal law.
 Instead, your doctor may suggest you use it.

-Even though all types of marijuana are illegal at the federal level, the federal government hasn’t taken steps to prosecute those who use it within a state with legal marijuana trade.
+Even though all types of cannabis are illegal at the federal level, the federal government hasn’t taken steps to prosecute those who use it within a state with legal cannabis trade.

 However, it’s still possible to face prosecution under federal law under certain circumstances.